Peiter Zatko: Twitter

-Zatko was hired by Jack Dorsey – Twitter's CEO – in November 2020 to lead the company's information security approach, after a July 2020 hack that compromised multiple high-profile accounts.
+Zatko was hired by Jack Dorsey, Twitter's then CEO, in November 2020 to lead the company's information security approach, after a July 2020 hack that compromised multiple high-profile accounts.
 He was terminated by the company in January 2022, with Twitter claiming it was after "an assessment of how the organization was being led and the impact on top priority work".

 On 23 August 2022, the contents of a whistleblower complaint made by Zatko to the United States Congress were published.
 The complaint alleges Twitter committed multiple violations of United States securities regulations, the Federal Trade Commission Act of 1914, and a 2011 enforceable consent decree reached with the Federal Trade Commission after several issues between 2007 and 2010.
 He also accused Twitter of "extreme, egregious deficiencies" in its handling of user information and spam bots.
 Zatko accused several Twitter executives, including Parag Agrawal and certain board members, of making false or misleading statements about privacy, security, and content moderation on the platform in violation of the Federal Trade Commission Act of 1914 and SEC disclosure rules.
 These included misrepresentations to Elon Musk made during the course of his acquisition bid, with the complaint specifically calling Agrawal's May 16 thread deceptive.
 The Wall Street Journal reported that Twitter reached a confidential $7 million settlement with Zatko in June, following his firing.
 The settlement prohibits Zatko from speaking publicly about his time at Twitter or disparaging the company, with the exception of Congressional hearings and governmental whistleblower complaints.
 On 13 September 2022, Zatko testified before the Senate Judiciary Committee.